 The Control of Asbestos Regulations 2012 (CAR) are directed at non-domestic properties, but can also apply to some common areas in domestic premises.

 According to the HSE (Health & Safety Executive), when it comes to the asbestos regulations for domestic premises, any work to be carried out on these common areas that involves asbestos containing materials means that the Control of Asbestos Regulations 2012 will apply.

-More specifically, the regulations that have to be complied with are:-
+More specifically, the asbestos regulations that have to be complied with as set out in the Control of asbestos regulations 2012 are:-